antilectual/ScriptHub-AutomaticOffsets/README.md

 Most other problems will be in ``IdleGameManager``\
 \
 The relevent files will be found in ``.\SharedFunctions\MemoryRead\`` using a format of ``IC_[NAME]_Class.ahk`` where ``[NAME]`` is one of the above.
 E.G. ``IC_DialogManager_Class.ahk``

+Script Hub is almost all ``-- ERROR --`` in FullMemoryFunctions after importing.

+* First, make sure the ``Import`` files are in the correct locations.\
+\
+Using an old version of Python could cause the AHK files to build offsets out of order and they won't load correctly in ScriptHhub.
+Versions 3.10.4 and 3.9.2 have been verified to work correctly.
+Type ``python -V`` in a cmd or powershell window to see the version.